 Forgiveness can be up to 100% of the loan amount depending on how the money was spent.

-✓ Rent, under lease agreements in force before February 15, 2020; and
+(3) Payments on business rent obligations on real or personal property under a lease agreement in force before February 15, 2020; and

 • Current economic uncertainty makes the loan necessary to support your ongoing operations.

 • The funds will be used to retain workers and maintain payroll or to make mortgage, lease, and utility payments.